akshitagupta15june/Emusify/README.md

 ● Machine Learning

-Emusify is a real-time mood-based music recommendation system using machine learning.
+Emusify is a real-time mood-based music recommendation system using machine learning and keras dataset.

 This project has three main parts:

 ❖ Data Collection

 ❖ Data Training

 ❖ Data Testing

-This project uses Mediapipe holistic which will return all the landmark key points.
+This project uses Mediapipe which will return all the landmark key points.
 Mediapipe Holistic is one of the pipelines which contains optimized face, hands, and pose components that allow for holistic tracking, thus enabling the model to simultaneously detect hand and body poses along with face landmarks.
-The key points of the face, left and right hand are extracted using Mediapipe, then these key points are collected and saved as a NumPy file.
-We have to run the data collection script every time for all the emotions and in this project, I have collected approx 1000 images of 6 particular emotions.
+We have to run the data collection script every time for all the emotions and in this project, I have collected approx 1000 images of 6 particular emotions as well as keras emotion dataset.

 After collecting all data we have to load the data then send it for the dense neural network training part.